ts2/ts2/README.md

     - Routes are automatically cancelled by the first train passing through.
 However, you can set a persistent route by holding the shift key before clicking on the second signal.
 Persistent routes have a little white square next to their first signal.
+    - Forcing route setting: It is possible to force a route setting by pressing _ctrl_ and _alt_ while clicking on the second signal.
+Beware as this will not check other conflicting routes and may result in train crashes or other unknown behaviour.
 * Train information:
     - Click on a train code on the scene or on the train list to see its information on the "Train Information" window.
 The "Service information" window will also update.